mattsteele/resume/src/entries/work/2016-brand-iron.md

 end: 2016-02-01
 ---

-At Brand Iron I led a small team creating websites for clients in a variety of industries.
-I was responsible for front-end & back-end operations & maintenance.
+Led a team to design and develop websites for clients across various industries.
+Managed front-end and back-end development, ensuring seamless operations and ongoing maintenance.